petabridge/phobos-dashboards/README.md

 Copyright © 2015-2025 [Petabridge, LLC](https://petabridge.com/)

 These dashboards are provided as part of the Phobos product suite.
-See [Phobos licensing](https://phobos.petabridge.com/articles/licensing.html) for details.
+See [Phobos licensing and purchasing](https://sdkbin.com/publisher/petabridge/product/phobos) for details.
 ---

 Built with ❤️ by [Petabridge](https://petabridge.com/) - Your Akka.NET Success Partner